apouofm/apouofm.github.io/index.markdown

 ---
 ## Alpha Phi Omega @ UofM

-Alpha Phi Omega is a national coeducational service organization founded on the principles of Leadership, Friendship and Service.
+Alpha Phi Omega is a national coeducational gender inclusive service fraternity founded on the principles of Leadership, Friendship, and Service.

 ## What is APO?